Reece Topley claims record six-for as England level series with Lord's hammering of India

 After India won the toss and elected to insert England for the second time in the series, Jason Roy and Jonny Bairstow got the innings off to a strong start with 41 put on in the opening nine overs.

-Roy (23) was first to go, hugely disappointed to chip one from Hardik Pandya (2-28) straight to the man placed at deep backward square.
+Roy (23) was first to go, hugely disappointed to chip one from Hardik Pandya (2-28) straight to the fielder positioned at deep backward square.

-Then, when Yuzvendra Chahal (4-47) came on and swiftly saw the back of Jonny Bairstow (38), Joe Root (11) and Ben Stokes (21) in quick succession, with Jos Buttler (4) also bowled by Mohammed Shami (1-48) in among the chaos, England looked in danger of again subsiding with the bat.
+Then, when Yuzvendra Chahal (4-47) came on and saw the back of Jonny Bairstow (38), Joe Root (11) and Ben Stokes (21) in quick succession - with Jos Buttler (4) also bowled by Mohammed Shami (1-48) in among the chaos - England looked in danger of again subsiding with the bat.

+Chahal picked up his hat-trick of wickets with all of England's batsmen out on the sweep, Bairstow bowled and Root and Stokes both lbw, the latter when looking to reverse.

 Liam Livingstone played a few characteristically eye-catching shots in a run-a-ball 33, but his wicket to Hardik, holing out to deep square-leg, in the 29th over had England 148-6.

-That could have been even worse soon after, only for David Willey to be dropped by Prasidh Krishna on one, and he and Moeen Ali subsequently cashed in on the error, putting on a 62-run partnership to see England beyond 200 and to a match-winning total.
+That equation could have been even worse just two overs later, only for David Willey to be dropped on one by Prasidh Krishna at fine leg.
+Willey was again put down when on 24, this one a much tougher chance shelled by a diving Hardik at mid-on, and he duly cashed in on the errors.

+Willey (41) and Moeen Ali (47) put on 62 for the seventh wicket to see England beyond 200 and up toward what would prove a match-winning total, even though Jasprit Bumrah (2-49) again ensured the hosts wall fail to bat their full 50 overs, finishing six balls short when bowled out for 246.

+In reply, Topley immediately set about his work with the wickets of both openers Rohit Sharma (0), lbw, and Shikhar Dhawan (9), gloving down the legside.

-Suryakumar Yadav (27) and Hardik (29) briefly rallied the innings, but Topley - back for his second spell - again proved to have the magic touch, picking up the in-form Suryakumar caught in the deep.
+Suryakumar Yadav (27) and Hardik (29) briefly rallied the innings, but Topley - back for his second spell - again proved to have the magic touch, picking up the in-form Suryakumar chopping one back onto his stumps.

-After Hardik perished to Moeen (1-30), Ravindra Jadeja (29) and Shami (23) played a few shots, but then Topley and Livingstone (1-4) picked the pair up in consecutive balls to end any faint hopes of an Indian revival.
+After Hardik then perished to Moeen (1-30), Ravindra Jadeja (29) and Shami (23) played a few shots before Topley and Livingstone (1-4) picked the pair up in consecutive balls to end any faint hopes of an Indian revival.

-Precisely three years on from their stunning World Cup win over New Zealand on the same ground, England wrapped up an, admittedly, far more comfortable victory as Topley mopped up the tail to finish with record figures.
+Precisely three years on from their stunning World Cup win over New Zealand on the same ground, England then wrapped up an, admittedly, far more comfortable victory as Topley mopped up the tail to finish with six-for and record figures.

 Watch the series-deciding third ODI between England and India on Sky Sports Cricket on Sunday.
 Coverage starts at 10.30am with the first ball at 11am.